The Grants scheme is closed for 2019 due to all funds being allocated. New requests will be welcome from 1st April 2020

 - Be in receipt of disability-related benefits.

-- Provide evidence of the cost of the course they are wishing to attend.
-This could be in the form of a letter of acceptance from the person/organisation running the course.
+- Provide evidence of the cost of the equipment they are wishing to buy.
+This could be in the form of a letter from the person/organisation selling the equipment.

-- Not make an application if you have already paid in full for your educational/training course.
+- Not make an application if you have already paid in full for your item of equipment.

 - Only make one application in any 12 months period.